agressier/taurex-BD-TP/README.md

 # taurex-BD-TP
-Alternative temperature-pressure profile file sueable in TauREx retrieval code for exoplanet studies
+Alternative temperature-pressure profile file to be used in TauREx retrieval code for exoplanet studies.
+Use custom for temperature